 Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

-The deep plane facelift is the most advanced facial rejuvenation technique available today.
-Unlike traditional facelifts that merely pull the skin and place superficial SMAS stitches, the deep plane releases the four retaining ligaments that anchor facial structures to the bone.
+The deep plane facelift — also known in the medical literature as a rhytidectomy or deep plane rhytidectomy — is the most advanced facial rejuvenation technique available today.
+Unlike traditional facelifts that merely pull the skin and place superficial SMAS sutures, the deep plane releases the four retaining ligaments that anchor facial structures to the bone.
 This allows me to reposition muscles, fat, and skin as a single unit, in a vertical vector that reproduces the natural direction of youth.
 In my experience of over twenty years and eight thousand plastic surgeries performed, no other technique delivers results as natural and long-lasting.
-My training at the Ivo Pitanguy Clinic and specific deep plane training in the United States gave me the foundation to offer, here in Londrina, a deep plane facelift meeting the same standards as the finest international facial rejuvenation centres.
-As a member of SBCP and ASPS, I remain permanently updated with specialty advances.
+My training at the Ivo Pitanguy Clinic and specific deep plane training in the United States gave me the foundation to offer, here in Brazil, a deep plane facelift meeting the same standards as the finest international facial rejuvenation centres.
+As a member of SBCP and ASPS, I continually keep up to date with specialty advances.
+I see both women and men; for the specific approach tailored to male patients, please see the dedicated page on the male facelift.

 The deep plane is not just an evolution of the traditional facelift.
 It is a completely different philosophy of how to treat facial ageing.
 While conventional techniques pull the skin and suture the SMAS superficially, the deep plane goes further: it releases the ligaments that attach your face to the bone, allowing me to reposition the entire facial structure back to its youthful position.
 The result?
 A truly rejuvenated face, without that stretched appearance that often frightens those considering a facelift.
 International patients seeking a facelift abroad increasingly choose Brazil for the combination of surgical expertise and value.